Register to see a recording of the webinar.

 Traditionally, blueberries are inspected manually, looking for defects, unripe berries, or bruising.
 The sweetness of the berries is oftentimes measured via destructive methods.

-Will Rock, Ph.D, Product Manager, Machine Vision; and George Killian, Applications Scientist at Headwall, will show how Brix in blueberries can be predicted using the MV.C NIR Hyperspectral Sensor and perClass Mira Stage.
-There will be a live introduction and application presentation, pre-recorded hyperspectral-scanning demo, and live Q&A.
+Will Rock, Ph.D, Product Manager, Machine Vision; and George Killian, Applications Scientist at Headwall, show how Brix in blueberries can be predicted using the MV.C NIR Hyperspectral Sensor and perClass Mira Stage.
+There was a live introduction and application presentation, pre-recorded hyperspectral-scanning demo, and live Q&A.